NCAR/ccpp-framework/doc/briefing_pm.md

 CAM-SIMA runs one host per executable, so capgen generates a single module-level `ccpp_model_constituents_obj`.
-The constituent mechanism — the central feature capgen-ng inherited from capgen — references that global directly.
+The constituent mechanism — the central feature capgen inherited from capgen — references that global directly.
 Re-targeting capgen to multi-instance is not a configuration toggle; it requires re-emitting the constituent module per-instance throughout the generator, plus refactoring the framework setters.

-`capgen-ng` was multi-instance **from day one**: every constituent entry point takes an `instance_number` argument; the property storage, the state machine, the dynamic-constituent buffers are all per-instance.
+`capgen` was multi-instance **from day one**: every constituent entry point takes an `instance_number` argument; the property storage, the state machine, the dynamic-constituent buffers are all per-instance.
 As of 2026-05-18, the per-suite dynamic-constituents